^

 Forms

-Meningitis is primary and secondary.
+Meningitis can be primary and secondary.

-Secondary meningitis in newborns develops in the form of complications of purulent cephalohematoma, open head injury, surgical neurosurgical procedures, pulmonary abscess, septic process.
+Secondary meningitis in newborns develops as a complication of purulent cephalohematoma, open TBI, surgical neurosurgical procedures, pulmonary abscess, and septic process.

-Secondary purulent meningitis in a newborn is a consequence of an already existing purulent process in the body - for example, omphalitis, sepsis, cephalohematoma, salmonellosis, pulmonary abscess.
+Secondary purulent meningitis in a newborn is a consequence of an existing purulent process in the body - for example, omphalitis, sepsis, cephalohematoma, salmonellosis, pulmonary abscess.

 Complications and consequences